pellcorp/py-squid-blacklists/README.md

 ## DBs support ideas

 * High performance but heavy RAM usage when using dict()
-* Sqlite3 tested, light memory footprint, but very slow
+* Sqlite3 tested, small memory footprint, but very slow
-* CDB backend testing
+* CDB backend seems to be as fast as attended, with a very small footprint